rsandrade/Litecoin-br/Xadrez.md

 # Xadrez
 **Open Source solution for e-commerce store that accepts BTC and LTC**

 *This guide is not finished yet (I expect to put images and detail step-by-step the setup).
+At this stage you can get good ideas and directions to build your own e-store.
 If consider this useful, contribute with some lites to LTC address: [LdMwrnsBoggWVcHcM7yeg242e8QqetYAzU](litecoin:LdMwrnsBoggWVcHcM7yeg242e8QqetYAzU)*

 ## Introduction